 The rest of the journey was very uneventful.
 Had I not been so wound up by what I was actually doing, I might have fallen asleep behind the wheel.
-I had not slept in almost twenty-four hours after all, and I was not used to function without at least seven hours of sleep every night.
-It was really hard when I drove on the long dark roads, but whenever I drove through a county or city that had their streetlights on; I sobered up and told myself that it wasn't much farther.
+I hadn't slept in almost twenty-four hours, and I usually had to sleep for at least seven hours every night to even function.
+It was difficult when I drove on the long dark roads, but whenever I drove through a county or city that had their streetlights on; I sobered up and told myself that it wasn't much farther.

 When I finally reached Seattle, the sun was coming up and the roads were getting busier.
 A few cars honked at me because of the speed I maintained.
-Well, I'm sorry if my truck can't handle the busy life of the city, but people should respect the elderly.
+It annoyed me, but there wasn't much I could do about it.
+My truck simply couldn't handle the busy life of the city.

 Sea-Tac was packed with people when I arrived and I groaned.
-I really hoped that my flight wouldn't be delayed or something like that.
-I just wanted to be on my way for real and get out of the country.
-But my luck couldn't work forever.
-The line at the check-in counter was insane and going through security was mind-numbing, but eventually I got onto the plane and I relaxed a bit.
-The flight would take over eleven hours so I hoped I would be able to get some shut-eye.
-I crossed my fingers that I didn't have a seat close to someone with a baby 'cause that would just be typical.
+I hoped that my flight wouldn't be delayed.
+I just wanted to be on my way for real and get out of the country, but my luck couldn't work forever.
+The line at the check-in counter was insane and going through security was mind-numbing.
+Eventually, I got on the plane and I relaxed a bit.
+The flight would take over eleven hours and I hoped I would be able to sleep at least a bit.
+As long as I didn't have a seat close to a baby.

-I must have fallen asleep really quickly because when I woke up there was less than two hours til landing.
+I must have fallen asleep quickly because when I woke up it was less than two hours to landing.
 I stretched my arms and back the best I could in the seat and looked around.
-Most people wore headphones, watching the in-flight movie, but I didn't feel like doing that, so I pulled out a book from my bag and read for the remaining time.
+Most people wore headphones, watching the in-flight movie, but I pulled out a book from my bag and read for the remaining time instead.

-It would be early in the morning in Italy when we arrived, so I was happy that I'd slept.
-I wouldn't feel tired and need to sleep before I continued my trip.
+It would be early in the morning in Italy when we arrived, so I was relieved that I'd slept.
+I wouldn't need to sleep before I continued my trip.

 Suddenly I realized that I'd made a terrible mistake.
 I had absolutely no idea how to get to Volterra.
-I had no car, and in my rush to get going, I hadn't thought of looking for rental places in Florence.
+I didn't have a car, and in my rush to get going, I hadn't thought of looking for rental places in Florence.
 I was doomed.
 If I was lucky, I could get access to a car in a week or two.
-Great.
-Just fucking great!
 I leaned back in my seat and groaned.
 I should have known that I couldn't take a trip like this without planning.

 The woman who sat next to me turned to me.
 "Come si dice?" she asked me in Italian.

-I racked my brain for what that could mean, and I realized that she was asking me if I was okay.
+I racked my brain for what that meant, and I realized that she was asking me if I was okay.
 I was so glad that I actually knew how to answer her.
 "Sto bene."
 I was sure my pronunciation was really bad but at least I said something.

-Damn, what did that mean?
-I was probably making a fool of myself since I answered her in Italian before, and now suddenly I didn't know what she was saying, but what could I do?
-So I shrugged, "Sorry, I don't speak a lot of Italian," I said.
+I didn't know what that mean, and I was probably making a fool of myself since I answered her in Italian at first, and suddenly I didn't know what she was saying.
+I shrugged, "Sorry, I don't speak a lot of Italian," I embarrassingly admitted.